-CoA C3(d) requires that the HMP be prepared in consultation with the relevant Councils and Department of Premier and Cabinet Heritage NSW (formerly Heritage Division) as delegate for the NSW Heritage Council.
-As such the following stakeholders will be consulted in developing this HMP:
+CoA C3(d) requires that the HMP be prepared in consultation with the relevant Councils and Department of Premier and Cabinet (Heritage NSW) (formerly Heritage Division) as delegate for the NSW Heritage Council.
+As such the following stakeholders have been consulted in developing this HMP:

-- Heritage NSW; - City of Canterbury Bankstown Council (CoCB); and
+- Heritage NSW;

+- City of Canterbury Bankstown Council (CoCB); and

+- Inner West Council (IWC).